tnc-ca-geo/animl-ml/api/mirav2/README.md

-# Setup Instructions - TODO: UPDATE THIS FOR MIRAv2
+# MIRAv2 Deployment Instructions

-MIRAv2 was trained on an efficientnet model architecture in PyTorch following the workflow described in the `classification` directory of this repo (which itself was derived from Microsoft's AI for Earth team's [Classification](https://github.com/microsoft/CameraTraps/tree/main/classification) workflow).
+MIRAv2 was trained on an efficientnet model architecture in PyTorch following the workflow described in the `/classification/` directory of this repo (which itself was derived from Microsoft's AI for Earth team's [MegaClassifier training](https://github.com/microsoft/CameraTraps/tree/main/classification) workflow).

-These instructions are for deploying the model to a Sagemaker Serverless Endpoint as a Torchserve container.
+The following instructions are for deploying the PyTorch model to a Sagemaker Serverless Endpoint served in a Torchserve container.
 In order to create and deploy the model archive from scratch, we need to work across two different environments:

 1. your local environment, where you will:
    1. Download the model weights from s3
    2. load the model weights into PyTorch and re-compile to torchscript for CPU (TODO: double check that this is necessary)
-   3. Install dependencies for `torch-model-archiver` and run `torch-model-archiver` to generate the .mar archive (a bundled archive that includes the torchscript-compiled model and the hander function)
+   3. Install dependencies for `torch-model-archiver` and run `torch-model-archiver` to generate the `.mar` file (a bundled archive that includes the torchscript-compiled model and the hander function)
    4. [Optionally] test the model and handler in a torchserve Docker container by building it and requesting inference locally
    5. Upload the model archive to s3